Openly builds the future – why true innovation does not wait for demand

 4) Partners wanted: We look forward to hearing from builders and investors.

-As an alternative to Unicorns building systems that rely on large-scale factories, we demonstrate that such gigafactories with high fixed costs are not necessary in an industry that has been operating for decades with very low EBIT margins of 0 to 3 percent and shows little innovation.
-The cost advantages of our Openly building system arise from an innovative planning and construction process, the standardization of components, and economies of scale in purchasing.
-Exciting developments in this context include the Spanish startup 011H (with a Swiss VC investor), Kaufmann Bausysteme from the Bregenzerwald (less than a 30-minute drive from us), and Haering in Switzerland.
+The cost advantages of our Openly building system stem from a radically shortened planning and construction process, standardization of components, and economies of scale in procurement.
+Notable in this context are the Spanish startup 011H (backed by a Swiss VC investor), Kaufmann Bausysteme from the Bregenzerwald region of Austria (less than a 30-minute drive from us), and Haering in Switzerland.

 Openly.